theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 ## Conclusions

+Property-based tests proves helpful while working with XSLT code.
+This rather unusual application of properties brings a number of advantages:

+* It is much easier to maintain what is called __arrange phase__ of the tests,
+* Randomly generated input discovers various __edge cases__, many of which could otherwise be found only in production,
+* Thanks to the shrinker functionality, __minimal faulty input__ can be spotted,
+* All different tests use the same generator, hence a high degree of __consistency__ is achieved.

+It must be noted, that applying the technique in this case comes also with some costs:

+* While arrange phase of tests is straightforward, the __assert phase__ can sometimes get tricky and requires some brainstorming,
+* It might be hard to __troubleshoot problems__ when a property fails, and we're not immediately sure why,
+* Solid __shrinker's implementation__ for XML document is not easy (actually our shrinker has still a lot of gaps).

-I'd like to thank [Sergey Tihon](https://twitter.com/sergey_tihon) once again for organizing [F# Advent](https://sergeytihon.wordpress.com/tag/fsadvent/) - if not this opportunity the blog wouldn't see the daylight for a long time.
+I'd like to thank [Sergey Tihon](https://twitter.com/sergey_tihon) once again for organizing [F# Advent](https://sergeytihon.wordpress.com/tag/fsadvent/) - if not this opportunity the blog wouldn't see the daylight today.

 If you found this entry interesting, you may check out my [presentation](http://theimowski.com/PropertyBasedTestsWithFSharp) on this topic (created with [FsReveal](https://github.com/fsprojects/FsReveal)) which I prepared for my colleagues at work.
 That's it for now - Till next time!